emorynlp/CMCL-2021/README.md

-This is the code for our CMCL 2021 paper on "Enhancing Cognitive Models of Emotions with Representation Learning".
+This is the code for our CMCL 2021 paper on [Enhancing Cognitive Models of Emotions with Representation Learning](https://arxiv.org/abs/2104.10117).

 # Requirements
 `virtualenv` is recommended to install the dependencies.